lode/access-sync-lendengine/README.md

 ### 2. Configure Lend Engine

 - Create a membership type (Admin » Settings » Membership types » Add a membership type) to migrating existing memberships.
 Lookup its id in the edit url.
-- Create a custom item field (Admin » Settings » Item fields » Add a custom field) to migrate messages ("meldingen").
-Create a "Type" of "Multiple lines of text".
-Lookup its id in the edit url.

 ### 3. Run scripts